About Interdisciplinary Training

 Training and Research Mentorship

 Interdisciplinary trainees are mentored by FCIC faculty through individual studies, internships, practica, and thesis and dissertation committees.
 FCIC faculty represent a variety of disciplines, including psychology, education, special education, nursing, and public health.
-Find out more about FCIC core and affiliate at our web site.
-If you are interested in working with a particular member of the FCIC faculty, please contact them directly.
+If you are interested in working with a particular member of the FCIC faculty or staff, please contact Laura Rodríguez López at email@example.com.
+Some of our Practicum and/or Research placement opportunities with FCIC Programs include:

 - Be enrolled in an eligible program or activity